 An outer cortex that produces steroid hormones and an inner medulla make up each gland.
 The zona glomerulosa, zona fasciculata, and zona reticularis are the three major areas that make up the adrenal cortex.

-The pancreas is a digestive and endocrine system organ found in the vertebrates.
+The pancreas is a digestive and endocrine system organ found in invertebrates.

 The pancreas is the largest endocrine gland in the human body.